 1. Praises and Thankfulness:

-Let’s begin our prayers by praising God either through words or songs.
-Through praises, we will be reminded about how big He is and how little the enemy is in comparison.
-Through thankfulness, we will strengthen our faith.
+We evaluate our strategic environment by praising God either through words or songs.
+Through praises, we are reminded about how big He is and how little the enemy is in comparison.
+Through thankfulness, we strengthen our faith.
 Thankfulness helps remind us about all the things that He has done for us and all the ways that He has blessed us.
 It will give us confidence that He will come through for us once again.

 Psalm 69:34 I will praise the name of God with a song; I will magnify him with thanksgiving.